 We conduct analysis on our portfolio's impact on the climate Disclosure metric Comment Bank lending (Bank) Yes Other, please specify Climate Value at Risk Our newly acquired business portfolio 2018 and 2019 was analysed by MSCI to assess physical climate risks (e.g. extreme weather events such as coastal flooding, tropical cyclones, extreme heat/cold) as well as transition risks (e.g. increasing regulation or CO2-price) and calculate the "Climate Value at Risk".
-Other products and services, Yes Other, please specify Green Consulting The "Green Consulting" service offering was launched in 2017.
+MSCI also calculated the CO2 intensity and climate impact (degree performance) of the financed properties in order to make an assessment on this basis with regard to compatibility with various target paths for reducing CO2 emissions.
+This increases transparency with regard to the current status quo and the necessary improvement to achieve the target corridor of 1.5 or 2 degrees compatibility.
+Other products and services, please specify Yes Other, please specify Green Consulting The "Green Consulting" service offering was launched in 2017.
 The goal is to reduce the costs of IT projects by eliminating travel time.
 This benefits both customers and employees.
-Reducing CO2 emissions by reducing business travel is a byplease product of the initiative.
-In addition for each online specify consulting day a donation of € 10 is made to DESWOS, the German Development Assistance for Social Housing and Housing e.V.
+Reducing CO2 emissions by reducing business travel is a byproduct of the initiative.
+In addition for each online consulting day a donation of € 10 is made to DESWOS, the German Development Assistance for Social Housing and Housing e.V.
 With the "Green Consulting" project, Aareon consistently uses the possibilities of the new digital world of work.
 In this way, the respective consultant can carry out the necessary work remotely.
 The project duration is thus reduced and at the same time results facilitates the work of the individual consultants by eliminating business trips.